aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheRemoteQueryCachePlugin.md

 such as `CALL`, `DO`, `SET @variable`, and dynamically prepared SQL disable remote query caching for that connection.

+When multi-tenant session-state tracking is enabled, statements containing MySQL or MariaDB executable comments (`/*! ... */` or `/*M! ... */`) bypass remote cache reads and writes.
+The SQL is still executed normally.
+After successful execution, remote caching is disabled for that connection because the executable contents may change authorization state that cannot be tracked safely.

 When multi-tenant session-state tracking is enabled, callable statements, multi-statement queries, and queries executed inside a transaction bypass both cache reads and cache writes.
 Their results can depend on uncommitted data or session state that cannot be safely represented by the cache key.
+If the physical connection changes while a cache miss is executed, the returned database result is not written to the cache because it may use a different authorization context.
+Batch execution disables remote query caching for the connection before the batch runs because earlier entries may change session state even if a later entry fails.
 When tracking is disabled, the plugin preserves legacy behavior: callable and multi-statement queries remain eligible for caching, while transaction queries bypass cache reads but may write their database results to the cache.